elasticrash/keyboard/README.md

 an object with a single property

  "layout": [] which is an array of arrays
+ "options": [] which is list of overridable values

+ options at the moment include
+ * plate_height: how thick the plate needs to be, defaults to 20mm

 each array element is a row and each object within it is a key